-Note – we can assume that the sample applicants above are all expecting.
+Note – we can assume that the sample applicants above are all pregnant women.

 Often, the best health class a pregnant individual is approved for is Regular (Standard) – due to weight limits.
-However, usually, if it’s early on in your pregnancy, and you are healthy – Preferred or Preferred Plus health classes are available.
+However, usually, if you’re in your first trimester and you are healthy –Preferred or Preferred Plus health classes are available.

-A Rated health class typically means you are experiencing a health complication during your pregnancy, or are above the standard weight limits (or a lifestyle or occupation risk).
+A Rated health class typically means you are experiencing health problems during your pregnancy, or are above the standard weight limits (or a lifestyle or occupation risk).

 Reason 3: Your Weight Is Within Limits

-A key component to qualifying for no exam life insurance during pregnancy is your weight.
+A key component to qualifying for no-exam pregnancy life insurance is your weight.
 Fortunately, the limits are on the generous side.

-Let’s examine some sample weight limits for a no medical exam carrier (keep in mind – each carrier has their own limits and the limits below are not representative of every company):
+Let’s examine some sample weight limits for a no-medical exam carrier (keep in mind – all insurers have their own limits and the limits below are not representative of every company):

 Limits are samples for no exam Regular and Rated health classes:

-In other words – To qualify for a Standard (Regular) health class, your height/weight ratio cannot exceed the limits established for the no exam carrier you apply with.
+In other words – To qualify for a Standard (Regular) health class, your height/weight ratio cannot exceed the limits established for the no-exam insurer you apply with.
 Likewise, to qualify for a Rated health class, your height/weight ratio must fall within the carrier’s parameters.

 Reason 4: No Serious Medications Have Been Prescribed

 During your application, life insurance underwriters will evaluate your prescription history.
-Some medications associated with pregnancy are considered serious, or high-risk, and can impact your ability to qualify for no exam life insurance.
+Some medications associated with pregnancy are considered serious, or high-risk, and can impact your ability to qualify for a no-exam life insurance payout.